skipperq93/cyberkit/README.md

 This table only applies if you are jailbroken or have TrollStore.

+Please note that iOS and iPadOS are considered equivalent in CyberKit.

 Please note that your mileage may vary from the official values in the table.
 Please report any discrepancies.